 Starmer to meet Macron as experts say his Brexit deal bid looks ‘challenging’

-The Labour leader will hold talks with the French head of state on Tuesday, during which post-Brexit relations are expected to feature prominently.
+The Labour leader will hold talks with the French head of state on Tuesday

-Sir Keir Starmer will meet French President Emmanuel Macron as experts say he risks “demanding more than the European Union is willing to give” with his insistence on seeking closer ties with Brussels.
+Sir Keir Starmer will meet French president Emmanuel Macron as experts say he risks “demanding more than the EU is willing to give” with his insistence on seeking closer ties with Brussels.

 The Labour leader will hold talks in Paris on Tuesday, during which post-Brexit relations are expected to feature prominently, against a backdrop of debate over what any renegotiations with the bloc might involve.